Chomenor/ioef-cmod/cmod-readme.md

 To enable this feature, set admin_spectator_enabled to 1 and admin_spectator_password to a password of your choosing on the server.

 To connect to the server in spectator mode, set "password" on the client to "spect_" plus the password on the server.
 For example if admin_spectator_password is set to "xyz" on the server, then set the password value on the client to "spect_xyz" before connecting to the server in order to enter spectator mode.

+# Compiling

+You should be able to compile this project using the ioquake3 steps [here](http://wiki.ioquake3.org/Building_ioquake3), substituting the cMod files/git address for the ioquake3 ones.
+If this doesn't work send me an email.

+# Credits

+- Thilo Schulz - ioEF
+- id Software and ioquake3 project - base engine
+- Raven Software - Elite Force